-- Ph.D. in biology, biomedical engineering, chemical engineering, materials science, electrical engineering, mechanical engineering or a related discipline with a strong understanding of cell biology, physiology, and/or tissue engineering.
+- Ph.D. in biology, microbiology, biomedical engineering, chemical engineering, materials science, electrical engineering, mechanical engineering or a related discipline.

-- Must demonstrate broad theoretical and practical knowledge within the fields of biofabrication, tissue engineering, or cell biology.
+- Must demonstrate broad theoretical and practical knowledge within the fields of mechanical engineering, tissue engineering, or cell biology.

 - Strong scientific track record demonstrating well-organized design and execution of studies.

 - Ability to work independently as well as in a collaborative team environment.

 - Strong work ethic, communication skills and team-player oriented personality.